FAQ 1: Do you know anyone that is interested in a new role?

 - I was not added to the primary team email announcement distribution lists for over 10 months.
 To get added, I escalated the issue outside of my organization.
 Everyone else that got hired into my same team was immediately added to those email lists.

 - I was denied access to basic tools and needed support to do my job that peers were provided.
 I used my own tools, social media accounts, blog website and Partner forum account to distribute Power BI content and function in my role.

 - Despite numerous requests to include me from leadership, I was excluded from most meetings and evangelism activities.
-I did get to host several webinars after escalating my challenges and reporting them to the Microsoft diversity team.
+I did get to host several webinars after escalating my challenges to the Microsoft diversity team.

 - I was not allowed to teach Power BI after a male peer complained.
 That man and other peers were allowed to do so.

 - Bots sent me pictures of naked women when I tweeted with a #PowerBI tag.
 It started after I rejoined Microsoft and then strangely stopped after Microsoft received notice of my report from a State of Washington government agency.

 The list goes on and on.
 I should have left right away when I knew that I was in a bad situation.
 My manager asked me to give them more time, every single time I resigned.
 That was another mistake…I waited way too long to leave.
 The bullying only got worse over time.
 It continued even after I left.

 No one cares about bully targets.
 It is human nature to blame them.

 The most healing conversation that I had in regards to this matter was with the man that won his $11.6 million bullying lawsuit against Microsoft.
 In talking to him, I learned that I was assigned to the same Microsoft legal team after reporting my experiences.
 Now I know with 100% certainty that Microsoft bullies get protected and bully targets do not get protected.
 When you go through an experience like mine, you begin to question yourself, who to believe and what is real.